FarazSahabi/DSA210_Project/README.md

 ## Objectives

 1. **Understand Inflation and Interest Rates**
    Investigate how inflation influences Federal Reserve decisions on interest rate adjustments.

 2. **Examine the Impact of Inflation on Consumer Spending**
    Assess whether rising inflation leads to a decline in household spending using various systems such as CPI (consumer price index).
-Identify specific sectors where inflation has the strongest impact on consumption behavior.

 3. **Evaluate How Inflation Affects Business Investment**
    Determine whether inflation discourages businesses from making long-term investments as a response.